-The COVID-19 pandemic has sent shockwaves through the Australian economy.
-As businesses and the community strive to cope with the ‘new normal’ of rules such as social distancing and travel restrictions, many people have found themselves with reduced work hours and pay, or have suddenly lost their jobs.
-This is having a marked impact on household finances.
+With COVID-19, many people have found themselves with reduced work hours and pay, or have suddenly lost their jobs.
+This is having a marked impact on some people’s household finances.

 Other research organisations use different measures to define mortgage stress:

-- Roy Morgan conducted a survey which found that “828,000 mortgage holders (18.2%) were in ‘mortgage stress’ as Australia entered shutdown in March”.
-The company states: “This figure is determined using a complex formula that takes into account household income, costs, and mortgage repayments.”
+- Roy Morgan has measured mortgage stress previously using a complex formula that takes into account household income, costs, and mortgage repayments.

-- According to Digital Finance Analytics and The Australian Financial Review (AFR), the number of Australians in mortgage stress “rose to 38.8% during April, up from 37.2% in March”, to 1.41 million households which were “at risk of losing their home”.
-However, the AFR states that “Digital Finance Analytics defines households, whether mortgage-holders or renters, as being in housing stress when their income is less than their overall expenses.”
+- According to the AFR, “Digital Finance Analytics defines households, whether mortgage-holders or renters, as being in housing stress when their income is less than their overall expenses.”

 How do you know if you are in mortgage stress?